 Description: The Gold Order of Saint Gabriel the Archangel (OSG) honors extraordinary service that only the best of us perform over a career or lifetime, but the rarest among us may achieve sooner.
 The award recognizes individuals who are the best of the best in the Army strategic plans and policy community.
 The board will only approve nominations that demonstrate the nominee’s actions exceed the expectations of their rank/pay grade; there is no rank requirement.
 Gold awardees must demonstrate extraordinary service in their official capacity and also in strategist-related volunteer activities (mentoring, publishing, etc.).
 ASA will award no more than one Gold OSG per year, which comes with a gold medallion and personalized certificate bearing the recipient’s name.

 To be nominated and to receive the Order of Saint Gabriel – Gold, the nominee must:

-• Demonstrated through either military or non-military efforts, the advancement of Army Strategist Association goals or made significant contributions to the study, teaching, or practice of strategic planning and policymaking;
+• Demonstrated through either military or non-military efforts, the advancement of Army Strategist Association goals or made significant contributions to the study, teaching, or practice of strategic planning and policymaking.

-• Served in varying positions within government, public, and/or private institutions that required a high degree strategic thinking, applied supervision or oversight, applied decision-making; and/or resulted in substantial changes or progression of strategic level research, academic, and/or training through distinguished achievements, service, and/or support to national security or the United States Army
+• Served in varying positions within the government, public, and/or private institutions that required a high degree of strategic thinking, applied supervision or oversight, applied decision-making; and/or resulted in substantial changes or progression of strategic level research, academic, and/or training through distinguished achievements, service, and/or support to national security or the United States Army mission.

 • Advanced the vision and goals of the Army Strategist Association; and

-• The recipient must be a member in good standing of the Army Strategist Association at the time of nomination and award approval.
+•The recipient must be a member in good standing of the Army Strategist Association at the time of nomination and award approval.